 - Strong customer service skills.

-- Strong computer skills, including thorough knowledge of Word, Excel, PowerPoint, Outlook, SharePoint and web-based tools like Survey Monkey, etc.
+- Strong computer skills, including thorough knowledge of Microsoft Office suite, presentation and printed media software, databases, etc.

-- Demonstrated ability to communicate clearly, positively and professionally, both verbally and in writing.
+- Demonstrated ability to communicate clearly and positively, both verbally and in writing.

 - Ability to travel in-state and out-of-state.